Duke University: Greek and social life

 About 30% of undergraduate men and about 40% of undergraduate women at Duke are members of fraternities and sororities.
 Most of the 17 Interfraternity Council recognized fraternity chapters live in sections within the residence halls.
-Eight National Pan-Hellenic Council (historically African American) fraternities and sororities also hold chapters at Duke.
-The first historically African American Greek letter organization at Duke University was the Omega Psi Phi, Omega Zeta chapter, founded on April 12, 1974.
-In addition, there are seven other fraternities and sororities that are a part of the Inter-Greek Council, the multicultural Greek umbrella organization.
+Eight National Pan-Hellenic Council (historically African-American) fraternities and sororities also hold chapters at Duke.
+The first historically African-American Greek letter organization at Duke University was the Omega Psi Phi, Omega Zeta chapter, founded on April 12, 1974.
+In addition, there are seven other fraternities and sororities that are a part of the Inter-Greek Council, the multicultural Greek umbrella organization, in addition to the local group Trident Society.
 Duke also has Selective Living Groups, or SLGs, on campus for students seeking informal residential communities often built around themes.
 SLGs are residential groups similar to fraternities or sororities, except they are generally co-ed and unaffiliated with any national organizations.
+Current SLGs include Brownstone, Maxwell, The Cube, LangDorm, Round Table, Mundi, JAM!, and Wayne Manor.
 Fraternity chapters and SLGs frequently host social events in their residential sections, which are often open to non-members.
+Social events often feature established traditions, such as Wayne Manor's Malt Liquor Thursdays (M.L.T.), which have persisted since 1994.

 In the late 1990s, a new keg policy was put into effect that requires all student groups to purchase kegs through Duke Dining Services.
 According to administrators, the rule change was intended as a way to ensure compliance with alcohol consumption laws as well as to increase on-campus safety.
 Some students saw the administration's increasingly strict policies as an attempt to alter social life at Duke.
 As a result, off-campus parties at rented houses became more frequent in subsequent years as a way to avoid Duke policies.
 Many of these houses were situated in the midst of family neighborhoods, prompting residents to complain about excessive noise and other violations.
 Police have responded by breaking up parties at several houses, handing out citations, and occasionally arresting party-goers.
 In the mid-to-late 2000s, the administration made a concerted effort to help students re-establish a robust, on-campus social life and has worked with numerous student groups, especially Duke University Union, to feature a wide array of events and activities.
 In March 2006, the university purchased 15 houses in the Trinity Park area that Duke students had typically rented and subsequently sold them to individual families in an effort to encourage renovations to the properties and to reduce off-campus partying in the midst of residential neighborhoods.